 Travel 2017.
 Day 3.
 Argoños Wednesday, September 27/17.

 Run by two sisters, the Posada El Trasmerano is low-keyed and off the beaten tourist track.
-There are, however, several beautiful beaches and a salt-marsh nature reserve on a bird migration route nearby (Parque natural de las marismas de Santona y Noja).
-The old fishing port of Santona –located within the park– is now popular with the sailing community and with Spaniards on a summer holiday retreat from the sweltering heat of the interior.
+However, nearby there are several beautiful beaches and a salt-marsh nature reserve on a bird migration route (Parque natural de las marismas de Santoña y Noja).
+The old fishing port of Santoña –located within the park– is now popular with the sailing community and with Spaniards on a summer holiday retreat from the sweltering heat of the interior.

-We got up refreshed and enjoyed a nice breakfast with freshly pressed orange juice, potato tortilla/omelette –a favourite offering for breakfast— crisp, homemade bread or toast, fruit, biscuits and tea or fresh coffee.
+We got up refreshed and enjoyed a tasty breakfast with freshly pressed orange juice, potato tortilla/omelette –a favourite offering for breakfast— homemade bread or toast, fruit, biscuits and tea or fresh coffee.

 A quick call back at our posada, and we were off to the village of Isla for lunch following the recommendation of one of the sisters at the posada.
-The road to Isla was picturesque and there was a scenic view from the village towards Santona: a combination of trees, farms and wooded hills.
+The road was picturesque and there was a scenic view from the village towards Santoña: a combination of trees, farms and wooded hills.

 Outside the village, we came cross 2 striking casonas, manor houses.
 The first was an imposing, stately stone building, surrounded by a stone wall with fields in front of it and trees behind.